ryanhashem/477_hw3/README.md

 # 477_hw3

-This is a simple login that mimics the login page that checks the fields to ensure that the are valid credentials.
+This is a simple login page that checks the fields to ensure that the are valid credentials.

 What is checked in the HTML file (client side):
 Both fields are not empty